Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Oktober 2024 19.43.50 UTC
+- WIB: Minggu, 27 Oktober 2024 20.26.27 UTC
-- WITA: Minggu, 27 Oktober 2024 20.43.50 UTC
+- WITA: Minggu, 27 Oktober 2024 21.26.27 UTC
-- WIT: Minggu, 27 Oktober 2024 21.43.50 UTC
+- WIT: Minggu, 27 Oktober 2024 22.26.27 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: success
+Kategori: inspirational